 Cain brought a bloodless offering, and thus offended Deity by posing as righteous and not in need of any sacrifice for sin.
 This theory has strong theological appeal.
 It assumes previous divine instruction as to what type of offering must be brought for making atonement for sin.
 There is indication that such a revelation had been given by the use of the verb form in Gen. 4:3 that can mean customary action (2003, 284).

-And so, while it may be the case that Abel’s offering was of a better quality than his brother’s, it seems likely that there was a greater intensity of disobedience on Cain’s part than possibly selfishness (offering a less valuable gift).
+And so, while it may be the case that Abel’s offering was of better quality than his brother’s, it seems likely that there was a greater intensity of disobedience on Cain’s part than mere selfishness in offering a less valuable gift.

 When Jude places Cain in a catalog of vile rebels, he seems to confirm our view of the character of Adam’s first child (Jude 11).